Deduplicate Across Salesforce Leads and Contacts

 Configure Rules to Automatically Select the Master Record

-On the Record tab of Step 4, define how all of the duplicate groups should be merged at scale.
-To do this you need to create a series of rules that specify which record from each group should become the master.
+On the Master tab of Step 4, define how all of the duplicate groups should be merged at scale.
+To do this, you need to create a series of rules that specify which record from each group should become the master.
 The master is the record that will remain after the merge.

-For example, if you had four records representing the same person in one duplicate group, all four would be merged into one master record.
-The other three records would not exist anymore.
+For example, if you had four records representing the same person in one duplicate group, all four would be merged into one master record, and the other three records would no longer exist.

 step-4-record-saleforce-contacts-2.png